The Best Beaches to Visit in Santa Cruz

 New Brighton Beach

-Found at the end of ten northern Santa Cruz beaches, New Brighton Beach features ten fire rings, making it ideal for an evening bonfire.
-There’s an attached campground where the owner sells wood for $10 a bundle, saving you the bother of eking out enough driftwood and fire starting material to set your bonfire alight.
+Found at the end of ten northern Santa Cruz beaches, New Brighton State Beach features ten fire rings, making it ideal for an evening bonfire.
+There’s an attached campground where the owner sells wood for $10 a bundle, saving you the bother of seeking out enough driftwood and fire starting material to set your bonfire alight.

 Despite being close to both the popular Capitola beach and Highway 1, this beach has a serene quietness to it that makes it well-suited to an evening wind-down around the fire.
 The surrounding scrub and forest offer shelter, and with the sand extending out to Moss Landing, it’s easy to forget the hustle and bustle of the surrounding area.